AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ## 2.4 upgrade notes

-Before upgrading to Commerce 2.4 from 2.3, it is recommended that merchants replace the core Commerce Braintree integration with the official Braintree extension from [Commerce Marketplace](https://commercemarketplace.adobe.com/catalogsearch/result/?q=braintree).
 Beginning with Adobe Commerce and Magento Open Source 2.4.0, the Braintree extension is included in the release.
 If you are migrating to Commerce 2.4.x from a pre-2.4.0 version that has the Marketplace Braintree extension installed, you must uninstall that extension (`paypal/module-braintree` or `gene/module-braintree`) and update any code customizations to use the `PayPal_Braintree` namespace instead of `Magento_Braintree`.
 Configuration settings from the core Commerce Braintree Payments bundled extension and the extension distributed on Commerce Marketplace persist and payments placed with those previous versions can still be captured, voided, or refunded as normal.

 [1]: https://www.braintreepayments.com/
 [2]: https://developers.braintreepayments.com/reference/general/testing/php